 Go on a Hot Air Balloon Ride

 The best views of La Garrotxa are from the sky.
-A hot air balloon ride is a fabulous way to get full appreciation of the volcanic landscape of Alta Garrotxa as it reaches an elevation of up to 1600 meters above sea level.
-Throughout the flight, your guide provides plenty of information about the area, pointing to various places of natural interest as well as landmarks, and gladly shares a number of anecdotes.
+A hot air balloon ride is a fabulous way to fully appreciate the volcanic landscape of Alta Garrotxa, which reaches an elevation of up to 1600 meters above sea level.
+Throughout the flight, your guide provides plenty of information about the area, pointing out various places of natural interest and landmarks and gladly sharing a number of anecdotes.

-Flights depart at around sunrise from Vol de Coloms, right outside Santa Pau and last between one and two hours (mine was just short of two hours).
-Depending on the size of the gondola, there can be up to 13 passengers on the same ride.
+Flights depart around sunrise from Vol de Coloms, right outside Santa Pau, and last between one and two hours (mine was just short of two hours).
+Depending on the size of the gondola, up to 13 passengers can share the same ride.

 A hot air balloon ride is quite costly, but the experience is worth every penny.
 During the flight, you will enjoy a glass of cava, munch on traditional Catalan sweets, and even celebrate birthdays.

-Once down, you are taken back to the base camp where you get to enjoy a traditional brunch of La Garrotxa, with lots of dishes of volcanic cuisine – lots of charcuterie, traditional sausages (botifarra), beans which are typical of the region, and lots of bread and tomatoes.
+Once down, you are taken back to the base camp, where you enjoy a traditional brunch of La Garrotxa.
+This brunch features many dishes of volcanic cuisine—charcuterie, traditional sausages (botifarra), beans typical of the region, and bread and tomatoes.

 You can book your hot air balloon ride in Garrotxa here.

-TIP: Hot air balloons don’t fly if it rains, if it is windy or if there is poor visibility.
-If you are keen, allow at least some flexibility and plan to spend an extra day or two in the region, in case the flight gets cancelled on the day you are booked in for.
-The weather was quite bad for a few days and the flight was cancelled when I was scheduled to go, but thankfully I was still in the region when it finally cleared and I could go!
+TIP: Hot air balloons don’t fly if it rains, is windy, or has poor visibility.
+If you are keen, allow at least some flexibility and plan to spend an extra day or two in the region in case the flight gets canceled on the day you are booked in for.
+The weather was quite bad for a few days, and the flight was canceled when I was scheduled to go, but thankfully, I was still in the region when it finally cleared, and I could go!

 Eat

-One of the perks of visiting La Garrotxa is that the food is really delicious.
-There are restaurants for all budgets: fine cuisine, international, indigenous and traditional food.
+One of the perks of visiting La Garrotxa is the delicious food.
+There are restaurants for all budgets, serving fine cuisine, international cuisine, indigenous food, and traditional food.

-The soil is incredibly fertile in Garrotxa, with the result that local products are of a very high quality.
-The region produces onions, potatoes, buckwheat, white haricot beans (known locally as fesols), kidney beans and even truffles which are used to accompany pork and other meats.
-Local goat cheeses are renowned too.
+The soil is incredibly fertile in Garrotxa, resulting in very high-quality local products.
+The region produces onions, potatoes, buckwheat, white haricot beans (known locally as fesols), kidney beans, and even truffles, which are used to accompany pork and other meats.
+Local goat cheeses are also renowned.

-La Garrotxa is known for its “volcanic cuisine,” a network of local chefs and restaurants that have been actively promoting the products and recipes of the area throughout Catalonia and the rest of the country.
+La Garrotxa is known for its “volcanic cuisine,” and a network of local chefs and restaurants has been actively promoting the area’s products and recipes throughout Catalonia and the rest of the country.

 The local liquor is ratafia, made from green walnuts, mixed herbs and spices.

-CA L’ESTEVE – in Els Hostalets d’En Bas, it is a nice small local restaurant very popular among locals.
-The good, fresh food and the unbeatable prices (a mere 12 euro for a set menu!) may be the reason.
+CA L’ESTEVE—In Els Hostalets d’En Bas, it is a nice, small local restaurant that is very popular among locals.
+The good, fresh food and the unbeatable prices (a mere 12 euros for a set menu!) may be the reason.

-LA QUINTA JUSTA – in the center of Olot, this is one of the restaurants adhering to the Volcanic Cuisine movement.
-Located in a beautiful building; the food is delicious.
+LA QUINTA JUSTA—In the center of Olot, this is one of the restaurants adhering to the Volcanic Cuisine movement.
+It is located in a beautiful building, and the food is delicious.
 Make reservations.

-LA DEU – right outside Olot, its serves huge portions of delicious local food.
+LA DEU—Right outside Olot, it serves huge portions of delicious local food.
 One of its specialties if Olot potatoes (you can even order them to take away).

 Try Local Chocolate